CarlijnQuik/File-Manager-App/PROCESS.md

 - Enable the user to sort files
 - Enable the user to search through files
 - Enable the user to select (all) files

+- Create a Java file / folder
+- Enable the user to upload / create a Drive file